josh-wj/comptia-notes/Sec+.md

 ### System/Process Audit
 > Comprehensive examination and assessment of an organization's processes, controls, and systems

-> May use specialized tools such as Nessus or Wireshark to examine network traffic and configurations
+> May use specialized tools such as Nessus, Wireshark, netflow to examine network traffic and configurations

+>Common Tools

 ### Analysis
 >Transforms raw data about vulnerabilities and threats into comprehensive insights